cliffdoyle/hotel-management-system/github-issues.md

 ---

-### Issue 15: Job Booking System
+### Issue 15: Task Management System (Housekeeping) (Renamed & Refined)
 **Labels:** `phase-2`, `backend`, `enhancement` **Milestone:** Phase 2 - Reservations & Basic Operations

 #### 📝 Description
-Staff task assignment, service scheduling, maintenance jobs, and resource allocation.
+Create a task assignment system, primarily for housekeeping staff, optimized for mobile use.

 #### 🎯 Acceptance Criteria
-- [ ] Create Job model for task management
+- [ ] Create a Task model (replaces Job model) linked to rooms and users.
-- [ ] Implement staff assignment system
-- [ ] Add service scheduling functionality
-- [ ] Create maintenance job tracking
+- [ ] Task model should have types (e.g., CLEANING, MAINTENANCE, GUEST_REQUEST).
-- [ ] Implement resource allocation
+- [ ] Implement endpoints for managers to create and assign tasks.
-- [ ] Add job status tracking
+- [ ] Implement endpoints for staff to view their assigned tasks and update their status (e.g., Pending, In Progress, Completed).

-- [ ] Create notification system
+- [ ] The system should automatically generate cleaning tasks upon guest check-out.

 #### 🏗️ Technical Requirements
 - Task workflow management